-SAFETEA-LU requires that projects funded by the Elderly Individuals & Individuals with Disabilities, JARC and New Freedom programs be derived from a locally developed, "coordinated public transit-human service transportation plan" through a process that includes representatives of public, private and non-profit transportation and human services providers and participation by the public.96 This requirement is consistent with a recommendation made by the Federal Coordinating Council on Access and Mobility, an interdepartmental council created by Executive Order 13330 to undertake departmental actions for maximizing the efficiency of federally funded human service transportation programs in February 2004.
+SAFETEA-LU requires that projects funded by the Elderly Individuals & Individuals with Disabilities, JARC and New Freedom programs be derived from a locally developed, "coordinated public transit-human service transportation plan" through a process that includes representatives of public, private and non-profit transportation and human services providers and participation by the public.
+His requirement is consistent with a recommendation made by the Federal Coordinating Council on Access and Mobility, an interdepartmental council created by Executive Order 13330 to undertake departmental actions for maximizing the efficiency of federally funded human service transportation programs in February 2004.
 With regard to the development of a "coordinated public transit-human service transportation plan," SAFETEA-LU specified that an initial plan be created by 2007 as a condition of receiving funding for the programs.
-Complete plans, including coordination with the full range of existing human service transportation providers, are required by FY 2008.97
+Complete plans, including coordination with the full range of existing human service transportation providers, are required by FY 2008.
+Here the programs are required by FY 2008.